 Let Me Illustrate

-Let’s say you bought a $100,000 property owner-occupied, with a 5% down payment on a 30-year mortgage of $95,000 (4.5% interest, with approximately $3,000/year in taxes and $700/year in homeowner’s insurance).
-With a monthly payment of around $789.68 or so towards the mortgage, it rents for $1,000/month and you live there for 5 years before renting it out.
+Let’s say you bought a $100,000 property owner-occupied, with a 5 percent down payment on a 30-year mortgage of $95,000 (4.5 percent interest, with approximately $3,000/year in taxes and $700/year in homeowner’s insurance).
+With a monthly payment of around $789.68 or so toward the mortgage, it rents for $1,000/month and you live there for five years before renting it out.
 With this strategy, you acquired the property owner-occupied with a great rate and little down, and you’re five years into your 30-year loan before making it a rental property.

 Let’s look at the numbers…

 $210.32/mo. cash flow x 12 mos. = $2,524/yr. ÷ $13,000 total invested = 19% return before expenses (i.e., management, maintenance, and vacancies, etc.)

 Conventional mortgage non-owner occupied 30% down payment:

 $336.99/mo. cash flow x 12 mos. = $4,044/yr. ÷ $38,000 total invested = 10.6% return before expenses